Role of Project Manager in Software Development - DO OK

 1. Metrics.

-As part of scope management, Project Manager may use Change Request Log and with Business Analyst support track new requirements in a project.
+As part of scope management, the Project Manager may use a Change Request Log and with Business Analyst support track new requirements in a project.

 3. Scope management.

 It is about monitoring changes in backlog and backlog readiness.
-The project manager is ensuring that all the artefacts in the backlog are aligned to business goals and will deliver value to end-users.
+The project manager ensures that all the artifacts in the backlog are aligned with business goals and will deliver value to end-users.
 This requires customer collaboration with project teams.

 4. Budget.

-PM is responsible for monitoring project budget and in case of first sights of under or overspent inform project stakeholders.
+PM is responsible for monitoring the project budget and in case of first sight of under or overspent informing project stakeholders.
 With the usage of project management tools and metrics, this process can be automated and the PM may control the budget on a daily basis, which will prevent unexpected and late informed issues.
-Staying within a budget influences a lot customer satisfaction.
+Staying within a budget influences a lot of customer satisfaction.

 5. Roadmap and milestones.

-The task is to update and control project roadmap and milestones.
-Project Managers should discuss project timelines with the team members, product owner and stakeholders, to ensure that everyone is on the same page.
-Moreover, dependencies that impact delivery should be tracked on the plan.
+The task is to update and control the project roadmap and milestones.
+Project Managers should discuss project timelines with the team members, product owner, and stakeholders, to ensure that everyone is on the same page.
+Moreover, dependencies that impact delivery should be tracked in the plan.

 6. Control checklists.